yaacov/media-thumb-store/README.md

     npm install media-thumb-store

-#### Generating thumbnails with gm-thumbnailer plug-in
+#### Generating thumbnails with gm-thumbnailer and ffmpeg plugins

-This plug-in require GraphicMagic to be installed, download and install [GraphicsMagick](http://www.graphicsmagick.org/) or use your package manager.
+This gm plugin require GraphicMagic to be installed, download and install [GraphicsMagick](http://www.graphicsmagick.org/) or use your package manager.

-On Debian

     sudo apt-get install graphicsmagick

+This ffmpeg plugin require ffmpeg to be installed, download and install [ffmpeg](https://www.ffmpeg.org/) or use your package manager.

+    sudo apt-get install ffmpeg

 ## Basic Usage